Ziggeo/Swift-Client-SDK/README.md

 Note: Starting with 1.1.22 this SDK requires Swift 5.3.1 compiler due to Swift compiler limitation.
 If you want to use Swift 5.3 or below you should use ZiggeoSwiftSDK 1.1.21 or older.

+## Upgrading from v 1.1.23 to v.1.1.24
+Fixed issue when video uploads failed when they started right away after each other

 ## Upgrading from v 1.1.22 to v.1.1.23
 Implemented possibility to continue video uploads after the app was moved to background.
 Fixed compatibility with the iOS simulator.
 IMPORTANT!
 This and following releases require CocoaPods 1.10.0 or higher!